 - Use SQL Server Management Studio (SSMS) to log in to your DB instance as the primary user.

-- Use T-SQL to create the Windows Authentication login:
+- Run the following command to create the Windows Authentication login:

 CREATE LOGIN [Domain Name\user or group] FROM WINDOWS WITH DEFAULT_DATABASE = [master], DEFAULT_LANGUAGE = [us_english];

-Note: When you create a Windows Authentication login on an RDS for SQL Server instance, you must use T-SQL.
-You can't use the GUI to create a login in SQL SSMS.
+Note: Replace Domain Name\user or group with your domain name and the user or group you want to use.
+When you create a Windows Authentication login on an RDS for SQL Server instance, you must use T-SQL.
+You can't use the graphic user interface (GUI) to create a login in SQL SSMS.

 - Use Windows Authentication to connect to the DB instance.